Fauci: CDC mulling COVID test requirement for asymptomatic

 Fauci said he’s concerned that the omicron variant is overwhelming the health care system and causing a “major disruption” on other essential services.

-“When I say major disruption, you’re certainly going to see stresses on the system and the system being people with any kind of jobs … particularly with critical jobs to keep society functioning normally,” Fauci said.
+“When I say major disruptions, you’re certainly going to see stresses on the system and the system being people with any kind of jobs … particularly with critical jobs to keep society functioning normally,” Fauci said.
 “We already know that there are reports from fire departments, from police departments in different cities that 10, 20, 25 and sometimes 30% of the people are ill.
-And that’s something that we need to be concerned about because we want to make sure that we don’t have such an impact on society that there really is a disruption.
+That’s something that we need to be concerned about, because we want to make sure that we don’t have such an impact on society that there really is a disruption.
 I hope that doesn’t happen.”

-While there is “accumulating evidence” that omicron might lead to less severe disease, he cautioned that the data remains early.
-Fauci said he worries in particular about the tens of millions of unvaccinated Americans because “a fair number of them will get severe disease.”
+While there is “accumulating evidence” that omicron might lead to less severe illness, he cautioned that the data remains early.
+Fauci said he worries in particular about the tens of millions of unvaccinated Americans because “a fair number of them are going to get severe disease.”

 He urged Americans who have not yet gotten vaccinated and boosted to do so and to mask up indoors to protect themselves and blunt the current surge of U.S. cases.